 Final lectern designs will be determined during the design consultation process.
-The audiovisual integrator will provision for external audiovisual inputs, such as laptops, which will retract and be hidden away when not required.
+The audiovisual integrator will provide external audiovisual inputs, such as laptops, which will retract and be hidden away when not required.

-10.3 VENTILATION
+10.4 HVAC & VENTILATION

-All AV equipment generates heat in a space.
+All AV equipment generates heat in space.
 Regardless of the location, there must be adequate ventilation (air flow) to prevent unacceptable temperature rise.
 Cooling and ventilation characteristics will vary according to the AV equipment.
-The AV integrator will determine the thermal units in a system to provide the best cooling system.
+The AV integrator will calculate the BTUs in a system based on wattage to determine the cooling necessary for optimal operation.